arsduo/koala/readme.md

     # This is useful for paging across multiple requests
     next_path, next_args = feed.next_page_params

-    # You can use those params to easily get the next (or prevous) page
+    # You can use those params to easily get the next (or previous) page
     page = graph.get_page(feed.next_page_params)

 You can make multiple calls at once using Facebook's batch API: